yukirang/simple-react-color-picker/README.md

 [npm link to this package](https://www.npmjs.com/package/simple-react-color-picker)

-This is a simple color picker realized by React and raw javascript.
+This is a simple color picker realized in React

 The picker roughly looks like this: